- Professor of Human-Computer Interaction

 Teaching

-I previously taught research methods on PSYC0101 Interaction Science.
+I previously convened on PSYC0101 Interaction Science.
 I co-edited one of the key texts for the module Research Methods for Human Computer Interaction: Cambridge University Press.
 ‘Research Methods for Human-Computer Interaction is a wonderful resource, for both students and practitioners, who need to take a scientific approach to the design of user interfaces. [….]’
 Dr Alan Blackwell, Reader in Interdisciplinary Design, University of Cambridge Computer Laboratory.

 I have delivered research methods courses to conference attendees at the following events: